 - Predictive Scoring

-- Customer 360 View - On the C360 page for every customer, you can view the overall score as well as individual measure scores, both current and trended over time.
+- Update Customer Health Scorecards Manually - On the Customer 360 page, you can view the overall score as well as individual measure scores, both current and trended over time.
 CSMs can also manually update scores from the C360.

 - Scorecard Measure Label Support - Build reports using scorecard measure labels on Usage Data, User Adoption, and GS Scorecards objects

 - Scorecard Summary View - See overall and individual measure scores for a filtered list of customers in a Gainsight dashboard.
 CSMs can also manually update scores from the dashboard itself.

 - SmartSigns Overview and Setup